Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 Equally vital is the project’s success in picosecond-level synchronization.
 To perform an ``entanglement swap'' -- the process that allows two nodes to connect through an intermediate station—clocks at both ends must be synchronized with extreme precision.
 AQNET has achieved a world-record synchronization of under 3 picoseconds across 50 km of fiber.
 This level of timing accuracy ensures that photons arriving from different sources can be measured in the exact same temporal window, a requirement for any scalable quantum architecture.

 Beyond computing, AQNET is revolutionizing the field of distributed quantum sensing.
 By entangling sensors at distant locations, the network can function as a single, ultra-high-resolution detector.
-This has immediate implications for the DOE’s Fundamental Physics mission:
+This has immediate implications for fundamental physics, namely:

 \begin{itemize} \item Dark Matter Detection: Entangled sensors can distinguish between local noise and the global "wind" of dark matter particles passing through the Earth.
 AQNET is creating the necessary conditions to allow distributed axion searches such as the proposed BREAD experiment.